 Why GLAY’s Members Have Stayed Close for 30 Years After Overcoming Breakup and Struggles

-The breakup of the popular four-piece band “GL” was decided in 1999.
+The disbandment was decided in 1999.

-On November 8, the popular four-piece band “GLAY” held the first day of their 30th anniversary arena tour at Osaka-jo Hall.
-The tour will feature their 17th album “Back To The Pops” released in October, and they plan to perform 15 shows in 8 cities throughout Japan, attracting 150,000 people.
+On November 8, the popular four-member band GLAY held the first concert of their 30th anniversary arena tour at Osaka-jo Hall.
+The tour, promoting their 17th album Back To The Pops released in October, will travel to 8 cities across Japan with 15 concerts, drawing an expected 150,000 people.

-The “fight” that won the rights
+The fight that won the rights

-All four members moved to Tokyo from Hakodate, Hokkaido, Japan, and through their early careers have grown into one of Japan’s leading bands.
-While many popular bands have been known to have disagreements and feuds among the members, “GLAY” is said to be the band with the best relationship among the members, with the four of them still having drinks together.
+“All four members moved from Hakodate, Hokkaido, to Tokyo and experienced hardship before growing into one of Japan’s most iconic bands.
+While many popular bands face rumors of discord and conflicts among members, GLAY is still said to be the band with the best relationships, as they continue to drink together.

 We welcome your information and tip-offs to “FRIDAY Digital”.
 Please send your information to the information form below or to the official X.